 Insulation is a big one.
 Check out another article we wrote on spray insulation for new homes.
 First things first, vocabulary.
 R value is a term we use to rate the insulation value of a material.
 R value = Resistance the higher the R value the more insulation.
 You want to make sure that your home has a sufficient R value for your climate.
 There are lots of different insulation types and techniques.
 Discuss your options with your design and construction team.

-The most important thing is to insulate your home to keep the hot air out during the summer and keep the hot air in during the winter.
+The most important thing is to insulate your home to keep the hot air out during the summer and keep the warm air in during the winter.
 Insulation is really important.
 If your area has energy codes make sure to meet at least the minimum standards for insulation.
-We typically surpass the code insulation standards when building a green or sustainable home.
+At our firm we typically surpass the code insulation standards when building a green or sustainable home.
 Good insulation is one of the most important energy efficient house ideas.
 Heating and air conditioning is the largest percentages of energy use and your energy bill.
 The better insulation you have the less energy you will use.

 8. Air Sealing

 Air sealing goes with insulation.
 This is one of the lesser know energy efficient home design ideas and one that people often forget about.
 Air sealing prevents air from leaking through your house.
 You want to make sure your house isn’t leaking conditioned air.
 What is the point of having all that insulation if there is cold air blowing through cracks and crevasses in your walls.
 There needs to be sealing at all the openings and penetrations through your roofs and walls.
 This includes windows, doors, vents, electrical conduit, and any other holes and penetrations.
 These all need sufficient sealing through caulking or other methods.
 We often recommend closed cell spray foam insulation.
 It not only insulates but expands and seals up openings, small holes, and cracks in the construction.

 9. Window and Door Selection For Energy Reduction